imReCoder/node.ts-server-starter/README.md

 # Node.ts Server Starter

-node.ts starter is a starter template for typescript seerver.
+node.ts starter is a starter template for typescript server.

 ## Installation